 BRAVE THE DROP

-Take on the ultimate challenge by abseiling down Croke Park to raise vital funds for Mayo Cancer Support
+Take on the ultimate challenge by abseiling 150ft from the roof of Croke Park to raise vital funds for Mayo Cancer Support

 -